-- The Vlan1 interface on the router is a routed port where you can configure an IP addres.
-It’s connected to the Wlan-Gi0/0 interface so that’s why you see the dashed line.
+- The Vlan1 interface on the router is a routed port where you can configure an IP address.
+It’s connected to the Wlan-Gi0/0 interface, so that’s why you see the dashed line.

 - The BVI1 interface on the access point is similar to the Vlan1 interface of the router.
 It’s connected to the Gi0/0 interface.

-In the next part of this tutorial i’ll give you a configuration example where we will create a wireless network and two VLANs:
+In the next part of this lesson, I’ll give you a configuration example where we will create a wireless network and two VLANs:

 - One VLAN for wireless users.

 Just like a router or switch, we can connect to the virtual access point through SSH for remote management.
 Also, if you are using WPA-2 enterprise, the access point will communicate with an external radius server.
 We need to make sure that management traffic doesn’t get mixed up with wireless traffic, so that’s why we need to create at least two VLANs.
 Our network will look like this: